6 Things to Do in the OBX in Winter

 Have you ever wanted to drive on the beach, but aren’t quite confident in your beach driving skills?
 Winter is the perfect time to practice!
 There’s less traffic on the 4×4 beaches, which should help ease anxiety and allow you to learn to handle your vehicle on the beach at your own pace.
 Fewer vehicles traveling on the beach means fewer tire ruts to bounce around on.

 Don’t want to take your vehicle on the beach, or already have great beach driving skills?
-Take a self-guided tour of the 4×4 beaches in a one-of-a-kind dune buggy from Good Vibrations Beach Rides.
-Be on the lookout for the Corolla wild horses.
+Take a self-guided tour of the 4×4 beaches in a custom-built off-road vehicle from Good Vibrations Beach Rides.
+Be on the lookout for the Corolla Wild Horses.
 Seals are also known to stop by OBX beaches in the winter to catch a quick nap before continuing their journey.

 4x4 dune buggies

 Have an epic family movie night in a vacation home with a theatre room.
 We have several great must-watch OBX movie recommendations, just add popcorn.
-Many vacation home theatre rooms have uber comfortable seating, perfect for spending the afternoon binge-watching Netflix.
+Many vacation home theatre rooms have uber-comfortable seating, perfect for spending the afternoon binge-watching Disney+.
 Curl up with a cozy blanket and relax.
-Twiddy has 200+ vacation homes with theatre rooms to choose from.
+Twiddy has 200+ vacation homes with theater rooms to choose from.
 The majority of them are oceanfront, so you can get a breath of fresh salt air and a view of the ocean whenever you need a break or when Netflix asks you if you’re still watching.

 The Outer Banks is a bird sanctuary, with many avid bird watchers visiting during opportune times of the year.
-Birders come to the OBX in hopes of observing any of the hundreds of species of native migratory birds.
+Birders come to the OBX hoping to observe any of the hundreds of species of native migratory birds.
 The unique location of the Outer Banks allows waterfowl and migratory birds to put on a stunning show

 Courtney Wisecarver